U.S. charges Brazilian with laundering massive fraud's proceeds

-Leonardo Casula Francisco was charged on Tuesday in an indictment filed in federal court in Boston that also named another Brazilian, Cleber Rene Rizerio Rocha, who was arrested in January.
+Leonardo Casula Francisco was charged on Tuesday in an indictment filed in Boston federal court that also named another Brazilian, Cleber Rene Rizerio Rocha, who was arrested in January.

-Casula, 30, remains in Brazil, the U.S. Attorney's Office in Boston said.
+Casula remains in Brazil, according to the U.S. Attorney's Office in Boston, and as a citizen of Brazil, he is not subject to extradition to the United States.

 A lawyer for Casula could not be identified.
-Rocha's attorney, Raymond Sayeg, said his client plans to plead not guilty.
+Rocha's attorney, Raymond Sayeg, said on Wednesday that his client plans to plead not guilty.

-The case stemmed from an investigation into TelexFree, a Massachusetts-based company that sold voice-over-internet telephone service and was founded by James Merrill, a U.S. citizen, and Carlos Wanzeler, a Brazilian who is Casula's uncle.
+The case stemmed from an investigation into TelexFree, a Marlborough, Massachusetts-based company that sold voice-over-internet telephone service and was founded by James Merrill, a U.S. citizen, and Carlos Wanzeler, a Brazilian who court papers said is Casula's uncle.

 Prosecutors said TelexFree was a pyramid scheme, making little to no money selling its service while taking in millions of dollars from thousands of people who paid to sign up to be "promoters" and post ads online for it.

-TelexFree filed for bankruptcy in 2014.
-Prosecutors said 965,225 victims in the United States, Brazil and various other countries lost $1.76 billion when it collapsed.
+TelexFree filed for bankruptcy in 2014, prosecutors said.
+In total, 965,225 victims in the United States, Brazil and various other countries lost $1.76 billion when it collapsed, prosecutors said.

 Merrill, who was arrested in May 2014, is scheduled to be sentenced on March 22 after pleading guilty to conspiracy and wire fraud charges in October.

-According to Tuesday's indictment, Casula in mid-2015 asked a cooperating witness to help transfer cash earned through the fraud that was hidden in the greater Boston area out of the United States.
+According to court papers filed Tuesday, Casula in mid-2015 asked a cooperating witness to help transfer cash earned through the fraud that was hidden in the greater Boston area out of the United States.

 In December, Casula sent Rocha to the United States to deliver money to the witness, the indictment said.